Kotambail-Hegde/Masquerade-Emulator/README.md

 * Support for scrolling requirement by Timendus's chip8-test-suite v4.2
 * Support Link Cable for Gameboy and Gameboy Color
 * Implement "_Sync to Audio Playback Rate_" to support audio for GBA and NES
-* Implement ROM prefetch and review the currently implemented sequential and non sequential wait cycles

 _**Known Major Issues**_
+* GBA still doesn't support audio output (only GB/GBC based APU is implemented)
 * GBA not so often exibits few minor graphical glitches.
-Suspected to be related to some startup or initialization not happening as expected.
+Suspected to be related to some startup/initialization not happening as expected.
+* GB/GBC still fails blargg's wave-ram tests
-* GB/GBC audio is still has lot of undesired interference. "_Sync to Audio Playback Rate_" is expected to help in resolving these issue.
+* GB/GBC audio is still has lot of undesired contexts. "_Sync to Audio Playback Rate_" is expected to help in resolving these issue.
+* GB/GBC still doesn't support LIJI32's full motion videos other than the glitchy version of mezase.gbc
+* NES still doesn't support audio output (APU is implemented other DMC)

+_**Other Known Issues**_
+* GBA still fails a lot of 'Wait Cycles' and 'Catridge Prefetch (this is not even implemented yet)' based tests present in AGS and mgba-test-suite
+* GB/GBC still fails many of the Wilbertpol's 'non Moon Eye tests'
+* GB/GBC still fails many roms in the AGE test suite

 # Game Play